Ifycode-experiments/git-github-training/README.md

 >
 > You can [access the video lectures live on the gitbook resource](https://obiagba-mary.gitbook.io/git-and-github-training-exercises).
 You can also access the video content from the [youtube playlist](https://youtube.com/playlist?list=PLMDhbo3xlD1ESa1_9WN4yG7bGDDksEQx7), but we recommend you access the videos from the gitbook resource as it is more engaging.
 The gitbook resource also contains guidance for communicating with the instructor along the way.

-## Wish to contribute?
-Do you wish to contribute to building or improving the content of the Git and github for collaboration training resource?
-Checkout the [contributing guidelines page](https://obiagba-mary.gitbook.io/git-and-github-training/contributors-guide/contributing-guidelines) for how to get started with contributing to the project.

-## Contributors ✨
-Thanks to [our wonderful contributors](https://github.com/Ifycode/git-github-training-resource#contributors-) to the [Git & Github for collaboration training](https://github.com/Ifycode/git-github-training) and [learning resource](https://github.com/Ifycode/git-github-training-resource) projects.
-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-See [emoji key](https://allcontributors.org/docs/en/emoji-key).
-Contributions of any kind welcome!

 ## Training participants 🎉
 These amazing people are either currently taking or have completed the Git and Github for collaboration training.
 You are welcome to [take the training with us](https://obiagba-mary.gitbook.io/git-and-github-training-exercises).
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->